syrkis/virian.org/src/posts/miiii.typ

 == Visualization

 Much of the data worked with here is inherently high dimensional.
-For training, for example, we have $n$ steps, two splits (train/valid) about $p/ln(p)$ tasks, and two metrics (accuracy and loss).
+For training, for example, we have $n$ steps, two splits (train/valid) about $p / ln(p)$ tasks, and two metrics (accuracy and loss).
 This, along with the inherent opaqueness of deep learning models, motivated the development of a custom visualization library, `esch`#footnote[https://github.com/syrkis/esch], to visualize attention weights, intermediate representations, training metrics, and more.
 To familiarize the reader with visualizing the inner workings of a trained model, an essential plot type for the reader to keep in mind is seen in @plot_example.
 As there are only #num(12769) samples when $p=113$, all samples can be fed at once to the model.
 Inspecting a specific activation thus yields a $1 times$ #num(12796) vector $v$, which can be reshaped as a $113 times 113$ matrix, with the two axes, $x_0$ and $x_1$, varying from 0 to 112, respectively.
 The top-left corner then shows the given value for the sample $(0 dot p^0 + 0 dot p^1)$, and so on.

 #figure(